tttom/MacroMax/python/README.md

 4. display the solution

 The ````macromax```` module must be imported to be able to use the ````solve```` function.
 The module also contains several utility functions that may help in defining the property and source distributions.

+Examples can be found in [the examples package in the examples/ folder](examples).
+Ensure that the entire `examples/` folder is downloaded, including the `__init__.py` file with general definitions.
+Run the examples from the parent folder using e.g. `python -m examples.air_glass_air_1D`.

 The complete functionality is described in the [Library Reference Documentation](https://macromax.readthedocs.io) at [https://macromax.readthedocs.io](https://macromax.readthedocs.io).